kikiguhi/kikiguhi/README.md

 <br/>

 > 🟢 &nbsp; **Currently available** for intermediate QA Engineer roles in the software industry.
-> I reply within 24 hours and bring good energy to every team.
-Let's talk! 💜
+> Open to collaborations and opportunities.

 <br/>